 On one hand, E-commerce giants like Amazon use the customer’s on-app activities to detect the kind of buyer they are dealing with- a fashionista, a gym enthusiast or a tech-savvy person.
 His future purchases can be guessed upon and offers can be given based upon what the person does most while on the app.
 This information becomes a part of big data.
 And on the other hand, Amazon may need to be one with the local markets to target their clients appropriately.
 When a customer in Europe needs a snug piece of clothing, a customer in India may be looking for summer styles.
 Thus, covering the latest global trends is part of big data, while targeting customers based on location is what comes under small data.

-SMBs or Small and Medium Sized Businesses are more rooted to the area where they are located.
+SMBs or Small and Medium-Sized Businesses are more rooted in the area where they are located.
 It takes time to expand a business.
 In the initial years, an SMB needs to know the surroundings the best.
 Small data is more useful to small and medium-sized businesses compared to big data, although not entirely.
 Therefore, a perfect blend of the two is what can fuel the business.

 If you own a chain of restaurants running in a particular city in Northern America, customer reviews of the entire country will not be as helpful as those of the regulars belonging to the area.
 And what do we call that piece of information?
 Small data.
 Whereas, food giants like Taco Bell or McDonald’s will rely more on big data compared to small.